pivotal-cf/pcf-release-notes/p1-v1.6/runtime_ki_1_6.md

 * Docker library images require you to specify "library/" in front of the docker image name.
 E.g "cf p jetty -o library/jetty"

+* Diego Cells may run out of disk space if they using a lot of different Docker images with different layers.

 * The CLI command for viewing application files, `cf files`, does not work with applications on Diego.

 * The Diego BBS may output a TLS handshake error every three seconds in the sys logs.
 This error is fine to ignore, and will be fixed in a future release of Diego.